RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 This exercise come with supplementary files which you can download [here](javascriptWarmingup.zip).
 Find 'script.js' file and follow the instructions.

+## Checks before submitting

+* Did you create a folder Javascript in your repo?
+* Does your submission contain a PDF with the answers to the questions in Section "Questions" and implementation of the warming-up exercises?

 # Javascript: line graph

 The assignments of week 4 and 5 are to create an interactive graph of